Hemlock : Compact and Scalable Mutual Exclusion: Optimization: Overlap

 Threads arriving in the lock operator at Listing-\ref{Listing:hemlockOVERLAP} line 6 wait to ensure their \texttt{Grant} mailbox field does not contain a residual address from a previous contended unlock operation on that same lock, in which case it must wait for that tardy successor to fetch and clear the \texttt{Grant} field \footnote{We thank Adrian Uffmann for identifying an error in earlier versions of this figure.}.
 In practice, waiting on this condition is rare.
 (If thread $T1$ were to enqueue an element that contains an residual \texttt{Grant} value that happens to match that of the lock, then when a successor $T2$ enqueues after $T1$, it will incorrectly see that address in T1’s grant field and then incorrectly enter the critical section, resulting in exclusion and safety failure and a corrupt chain.
 The check at line 6 prevents that pathology).

-In Listing-\ref{Listing:hemlockOVERLAP} line 16, threads wait for their own \texttt{Grant} field to become empty. \texttt{Grant} could be non-\texttt{null} because of previous unlock operations that wrote and address into the field, but the corresponding successor has not yet cleared the field back to \texttt{null}.
+In Listing-\ref{Listing:hemlockOVERLAP} line 16, threads wait for their own \texttt{Grant} field to become empty. \texttt{Grant} could be non-\texttt{null} because of previous unlock operations that wrote an address into the field, but the corresponding successor has not yet cleared the field back to \texttt{null}.
 That is, \texttt{Grant} is still occupied.
 Once \texttt{Grant} becomes empty, the thread then writes the address of the lock into \texttt{Grant}, alerting the successor and passing ownership.
-When ultimately destroying a thread, it is necessary to wait while the thread's \texttt{Grant} field to transition back to \texttt{null} before reclaiming the memory underlying \texttt{Grant}.
+When ultimately destroying a thread, it is then necessary to wait for the thread's \texttt{Grant} field to transition back to \texttt{null} before reclaiming the memory underlying \texttt{Grant}.
+This can be accomplished by waiting in the thread's destructor method.

 \lstset{language=Python} \lstset{frame=lines} \lstset{caption={Hemlock with Overlap Optimization}} \lstset{label={Listing:hemlockOVERLAP}} \lstset{basicstyle= \ttfamily} \lstset{commentstyle=\itshape} \lstset{commentstyle=\slshape} \lstset{commentstyle=\itshape} \lstset{keywordstyle=\bfseries} \lstset{backgroundcolor=}